genecyber/cyoa-kittens/README.md

   - faster feedback loops

 Test Cases that should be in this branch (cucumber/selenium tests):
-NOTE that these were written for the Runicorn game, but ideas may apply to Kittens as well

-- Background:
-    Given I am on the Runicorn homepage
+- Scenario: Instructions are available on home page Given I am on the game home page

-  Scenario: Gameplay is started on a new game
-    Given the start game button is active
-    And the restart button is inactive
-    When I click start game
+    When I click on Instructions
+    Then the instructions are displayed

-    Then the game starts
+  Scenario: Clicking Play starts the game

-  Scenario: Gameplay is restarted on a finished game
-    Given the start game button is inactive
+    Given I am on the game home page
-    And the restart game is active
-    When I click restart ganme
+    When I click the Play button
-    Then the game starts
+    Then a new game is displayed

 Notes on choices:
 - Yay!
 We see value in high level tests and our test strategy is sound; let's add new features